-A basketball star at Southport High near Indianapolis, Louie Dampier played guard at the University of Kentucky under legendary coach Adolph Rupp.
-During his three varsity seasons, (1964, 1965, 1966), Dampier was a two-time All-American, three-time All-SEC, and was named Academic All-SEC twice and Academic All-American once.
+LOUIE DAMPIER A new member of the Naismith Hall of Fame, Louie Dampier was a basketball star at Southport High near Indianapolis.
+He played guard at the University of Kentucky under legendary Coach Adolph Rupp and spent 12 seasons in the pros.
+During his three varsity seasons at UK, (1964, 1965, 1966), Dampier was a two-time All-American, three-time All-SEC, and was named Academic All-SEC twice and Academic All-American once.
 Dampier was a member of UK's "Rupp's Runts" that made it to the 1966 NCAA championship game.
 In 1967, the Cincinnati Royals selected Dampier in the fourth round of the NBA Draft and the Kentucky Colonels selected him in the ABA draft.
-Dampier eventually signed with the Colonels and, at the conclusion of the ABA's history, Dampier finished first all-time in games played, minutes played, points scored and assists.
-During the 1970 to 1971 season, he hit 57 consecutive free throws for what was then a pro record.
+Dampier eventually signed with the Colonels and, at the conclusion of the ABA's history, he was first all-time in games played, minutes played, points scored and assists.
+During the 1970-71 season, he hit 57 consecutive free throws for what was then a pro record.
 Seven times, he was named an ABA All-Star, and he was a unanimous choice for the ABA Top 30 team.
 He played on the Colonels' 1975 ABA championship team.
-In the 1976 ABA Dispersal Draft, Dampier was selected by the San Antonio Spurs where he averaged 6.7 points in 232 NBA games.
+In the 1976 ABA Dispersal Draft, Dampier was selected by the San Antonio Spurs where he played three seasons.
 Dampier later served as an assistant coach with the Denver Nuggets.